Get ready for the lesbian Netflix shows you have to watch!

 Secret Netflix Codes

-We’re going to let you in on a little secret: Netflix has specific URLs for LGBTQ+ content!
+We’ll tell you a little secret: Netflix has specific URLs for LGBTQ+ content!

 The trick is to use the URL netflix.com/browse/genre/NUMBER – replace NUMBER with the secret Netflix code below!